MaxIOFS/MaxIOFS/docs/ARCHITECTURE.md

 ## Overview

-MaxIOFS is a single-binary S3-compatible object storage system built in Go with an embedded Next.js frontend.
-The architecture emphasizes simplicity, portability, and ease of deployment.
+MaxIOFS is a single-binary S3-compatible object storage system built in Go with an embedded React (Vite) frontend.
+The architecture emphasizes simplicity, portability, and ease of deployment with tenant-scoped bucket namespaces.

 ## System Architecture